christopherWilliams98/risk-agent/report/report.md

 1. Resource Evaluation: This evaluation function simply tallies the number of territories, troops and continents controlled by a player and computes an equally weighted sum.
 This uses the sheer amount of resources as a reflection of a player's ability to win the game compared to his opponent.

 2. Border Strength Evaluation: In addition to the resource tally, this evaluation function calculates the troop difference between each pair of a player's border territory and adjacent enemy territory.
 This incorporates a few game-specific heuristics.
-Troop difference directly correlates to the likelihood of a territory being captured by its enemy neighbor in an attack, since each additional troop allows the attacker to roll the die once more.
+Troop difference directly correlates to the likelihood of a territory being captured by its enemy neighbor in an attack, since each additional troop allows the attacker to roll the dice once more.
 Moreover, by summing the troop difference with all of a territory's enemy neighbors, it factors in the connectedness of that border territory.
 If the calculation of troop difference accumulates for a well-connected border territory, it reflects its higher strategic value in the game, as more highly connected territories offer more paths for attack and defense and could be a valuable target in expanding territories and capturing continents.

 Both evaluation functions normalizes a player's score relative to the other player's score to return a floating-point number between -1 and 1.
 The evaluation result reflects the position of the player at the cutoff state.
 Positive values mean a winning position, and negative values losing.
 The absolute value indicates how strong the winning or losing position is.
 This result estimates the potential outcome should playout completes from the cutoff state, and is, therefore, directly used as the reward.
 A reward equal to the evaluation result is set for the leaf node's player, if it is the same player as the cutoff state's.
 Otherwise, the result is negated as the reward, to reflect the estimated outcome from the opponent's perspective.

-### Backup
+### Backup: Propagating The Result
 The backup step starts at the new leaf node and continues up the traversed path to the root node recursively.
 Shown in [Figure 7], at each node, the implementation first increments the visit count by one.
 To accommodate possible turn change, it then considers whether the node represents the same player as the leaf node.
 If yes, the playout reward is added to the node's rewards.
 Otherwise, the playout reward is flipped before being accumulated.

 ![Figure 7: The backup phase of MCTS](image-12.png)